Italy’s Fantastic 5: How to Spend 2 Days in the Seaside Towns of Cinque Terre

 3. Take to the Water

-Regular ferry boat service connects the towns of Cinque Terre seasonally from March 23 – November 3, 2024.
+Regular ferry boat service connects the towns of Cinque Terre seasonally from March 29 – November 2, 2025.
 This is certainly the most scenic way to travel between towns but keep in mind that ferries can be canceled for high seas.

 You can also rent a kayak or powerboat to explore the coastline yourself.

-The ferry schedule and prices for 2024 can be found here.
+The ferry schedule and prices for 2025 can be found here.

 Note: The ferries do not stop in Corniglia because the town has no water access.

-The one-day plan for Cinque Terre
+A one-day plan for Cinque Terre

-The ferry turns out to be a terrific way to explore the coastline.
+The ferry turned out to be a terrific way to explore the coastline.
 The views from the sea are reminiscent of those along the Amalfi Coast or the towns of the Italian Riviera.
 It’s truly spectacular.

 Read More: The Best of the Amalfi Coast Italy in 4 Amazingly Affordable Days